-Use this free editable template to create custom and fun literacy activities for your kids.
-Teach letter recognition, phonemic awareness, sight words, rhyming, word families, etc….
+Use this free editable template to create a custom and fun literacy activity for your kids.
+Teach letter recognition, phonemic awareness, sight words, rhyming, word families, etc…

 Here are some ideas for fun literacy activities using my editable handprint cards.
 When you download the cards, you will be able to customize them with your own text so that you can tailor activities to meet your needs.